pg_tde release notes¶

 - Fixed a bug where

-sent many 404 requests to the Vault server - Fixed сompatibility issues with old OpenSSL versions
+pg_tdesent many 404 requests to the Vault server - Fixed сompatibility issues with old OpenSSL versions

 - Fixed сompatibility with old Curl versions